Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated multi-tracer observations

-We also insert varying amounts of simulated white noise into the map.
-We base the noise model on radiometer noise for the COMAP experiment, which is a focal-plane array with 19 feeds.
+We also inserted varying amounts of simulated white noise into the map.
+We based the noise model on radiometer noise for the COMAP experiment, which is a focal-plane array with 19 feeds.
 Thus, assuming purely Gaussian noise (and even coverage over the simulated field), the COMAP noise response in each voxel is

 where $T_\mathrm{sys}$ is the system temperature of the instrument, $\delta_\nu$ is the frequency width of each spectral channel, $N_\mathrm{f}$ is the number of feeds, $\tau$ is the total integration time of the experiment, and $\left(\Delta_x/ \delta_x\right)^2$ is the number of spaxels (spatial pixels) that coverage of the field is split across, assuming a scanning strategy with uniform coverage across the map.
-The values we use for each parameter are listed in Table \ref{tab:LIM_params}, and are based on the COMAP Pathfinder telescope \citep[e.g.][]{cleary2021_comapoverview}.
-However, to ensure we have high-significance stacks to analyze, we use a predicted per-field integration time $\tau$ that corresponds to a proposed future evolution of COMAP in which the currently operating Pathfinder instrument and two duplicates each observe for a total of 10 years.
+The values we used for each parameter are listed in Table \ref{tab:LIM_params}, and were based on the COMAP Pathfinder telescope \citep[e.g.][]{cleary2021_comapoverview}.
+However, to ensure we have high-significance stacks to analyse, we used a predicted per-field integration time $\tau$ that corresponds to a proposed future evolution of COMAP in which the currently operating Pathfinder instrument and two duplicates each observe for a total of ten years.
 This results in 29 000 hours spent integrating on each of the three COMAP fields \citep[c.f.][]{breysse2021_comapEOR}.
-We add a random value pulled from a distribution with this standard deviation and a zero mean to each voxel.
+We added a random value pulled from a distribution with this standard deviation and a zero mean to each voxel.